chopdicemince/chopdicemince.github.io/_posts/2018-07-08-python-and-guido-van-rossum.md

 # What is CPython?

 CPython is an implementation of Python which is written in C. CPython is the main implementation of Python.
-If you do not know which implentation you are using, probably it is CPython.
+If you do not know which implementation you are using, probably it is CPython.

 Suppose that you are using CPython and you type the following command, to run some Python code: